tinkertanker/miningbots-fe/README.md

 ## UI note

-Control/Command is used to trigger mnemonics, instead of Alt/Option
+Control/Command must be used to trigger mnemonics in addition to Alt/Option

 ## ``` init.sh ```